-The following section presents our calculation of FFO and MFFO and provides additional information related to our operations for the three months ended March 31, 2015 and the period from inception through March 31, 2015.
-As we are in the capital raising and acquisition phase of our operations, FFO and MFFO are not useful in comparing operations for the two periods presented below.
+The following section presents our calculation of FFO and MFFO attributable to common stockholders and provides additional information related to our operations for the three and six months ended June 30, 2015 and the period from inception through June 30, 2015.
+As we are in the capital raising and acquisition phase of our operations, FFO and MFFO are not useful in comparing operations for the periods presented below.
 We expect revenues and expenses to increase in future periods as we raise additional offering proceeds and use them to acquire additional investments.